 Having PCOS means that your ovaries aren't getting the right hormonal signals from your pituitary gland.
-Without these signals, you will not ovulate (make eggs).
+Without these signals, you will not ovulate (make eggs) every month.
 Your period may be irregular, or you may not have a period at all.

 Let's review a regular menstrual cycle.

 - The menstrual cycle starts when the brain sends LH and FSH to the ovaries.
-A big surge of LH is the signal that tells the ovaries to ovulate, or release an egg.
+A big surge of LH is the signal that causes the ovaries to ovulate, or release an egg.

 - The egg travels down the fallopian tube and into the uterus.
-Progesterone from the ovary tells the lining of the uterus to thicken.
+Progesterone from the ovary causes the lining of the uterus to thicken.